 3. Our Policy on Slavery and Human Trafficking

 We are fully aware of the responsibilities we bear towards our service users, employees and local communities.
-We are guided by a strict set of ethical values in all of our business dealings and expect our suppliers (i.e. all companies we do business with) to adhere to these same principles.
+We are guided by a strict set of ethical values in all our business dealings and expect our suppliers (i.e. all companies we do business with) to adhere to these same principles.
 We have zero tolerance for slavery and human trafficking.
 Staff are expected to report concerns about slavery and human trafficking and management are expected to act upon them in accordance with our policies and procedures.

 4. Due Diligence